jononovo/Agent213-v1-Rabbit/docs/ultra-simple-node-creation.md

   // Prepare the node data with the properties expected by BaseNode const baseNodeData = {
     ...data,
+    // OPTION 2: Simple string (preferred approach)
+    // Just pass the node definition's icon string and BaseNode will handle it automatically
+    // icon: 'calculator',

+    // Or use a custom icon element if you need more customization
     icon: iconElement,
     label: nodeData.label || defaultData.label,
     description: nodeData.description || defaultData.description,